Steering Committee

 James also teaches as a Senior Clinical Lecturer at the University of Otago, Wellington and is a member of the Scientific Advisory Board and Asthma and COPD guidelines committees of the Asthma and Respiratory Foundation New Zealand.

-Dr Jennifer (Jenny) Alison is Emeritus Professor, Faculty of Medicine and Health, University of Sydney, previously Professor of Respiratory Physiotherapy, University of Sydney and Professor of Allied Health, Sydney Local Health District.
-She has supervised 28 PhD students to completion and was awarded an Australian Government Office of Learning and Teaching Citation for Outstanding Contributions to Student Learning.
 Jenny is a Fellow of the European Respiratory Society and Fellow of Thoracic Society of Australia and New Zealand (TSANZ), was awarded the TSANZ 50 th Anniversary Medal for Education and Training and an Inaugural Lung Health Legends Award, Lung Foundation Australia.
 Jenny has extensive experience in leading large multi-site funded clinical trials and has over 230 publications, h-index 41.
 Jenny has a strong commitment to improving outcomes for people with chronic lung disease.

-John Blakey is the Head of Department of Respiratory Medicine at Sir Charles Gairdner Hospital in Perth.
+Prof John Blakey is the Head of Department of Respiratory Medicine at Sir Charles Gairdner Hospital in Perth.
 He is the medical advisor for Asthma Australia and is proud to be working as part of a multi-professional team towards halving asthma admissions in Australia.
 John is a Clinical Professor at Curtin University Medical School and has a record of award-winning health services research.

-Adjunct Associate Professor Joy Lee leads the Asthma and Allergy Unit at the Austin Hospital and consults for Melbourne Allergy Asthma & Immunology Consultants, as well as in the public sector at the Alfred Hospital and Monash Medical Centre.
+A/Prof Joy Lee leads the Asthma and Allergy Unit at the Austin Hospital and consults for Melbourne Allergy Asthma & Immunology Consultants, as well as in the public sector at the Alfred Hospital and Monash Medical Centre.
 She has a special interest in the management and treatment of allergic diseases, including allergic rhinitis and allergic asthma.
 She has experience in the use of immunotherapy for grass pollen and dust mite allergy as well as monoclonal antibody treatments for severe asthma and urticaria.

 Dr Lee has a PhD with the School of Public Health and Preventive Medicine at Monash University.
 Her thesis focus was on improving asthma inhaler usage and difficult to control asthma.
 She has also undertaken research on epidemic thunderstorm asthma.